 3> flush the HARQ buffer of Sidelink process associated with the HARQ Process ID.

+2> deliver the sidelink grant, the selected MCS, and the associated HARQ information to the Sidelink HARQ Entity for this PSSCH duration.

+NOTE X: When the UE performs the operations in multiple resource pools simultaneously, it can only transmit one PSCCH/PSSCH in one of the resource pools in a SL slot.

-2> deliver the sidelink grant, the selected MCS, and the associated HARQ information to the Sidelink HARQ Entity for this PSSCH duration.For configured sidelink grants, the HARQ Process ID associated with the first slot of an SL transmission is derived from the following equation:
+For configured sidelink grants, the HARQ Process ID associated with the first slot of an SL transmission is derived from the following equation: